TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 <img src="./final-knob.png" width="300"/>[Make a gif version of this!]

 Flutter already has a widget with a very similar behaviour to the one we are creating, the [`Slider` widget](https://api.flutter.dev/flutter/material/Slider-class.html) (you can see the full source code for Slider [on GitHub](https://github.com/flutter/flutter/blob/7a4c33425d/packages/flutter/lib/src/material/slider.dart#L91)).
-The key difference between the slider and the knob we wish to create is visual: a slider converts a linear input guesture to a linear animation whereas the our knob will convert a linear input guesture to a rotational animation (You can also make a more life-like version a knob which uses rotational input guesture instead, and this will be covered in a future tutorial).
+A slider and a knob have the same functionality: they control the value of a single parameter based on user input The key difference between the slider and the knob we will create is visual: a slider converts a linear input guesture to a linear animation whereas we will convert a linear input guesture to a rotational animation (You can also make a more life-like version a knob which uses rotational input guesture instead, and this will be covered in a future tutorial).

 I will assume you have a basic knowledge of Flutter, Dart, Stateless and Stateful widgets, and have seen Flutter's "hello world" app, the `Counter App` (created by running the terminal command `flutter create .` or using the command `Flutter: New Project` in vscode).
 (See [this tutorial](https://flutterbyexample.com/dissecting-the-counter-app/) to get you started otherwise).